 Going into labor

 Cornell University’s Job Quality Index quantifies differences between a good job (predictable hours, reasonable pay, benefits, promotion prospects) and a bad one (precarious times, low pay/benefits/prospects).
 As this second graph shows, bad jobs increasingly dominated as new market technologies impacted the workforce.

 Market technologies can be bewildering, often unfathomable.
 But explaining today’s yawning inequalities without referencing them is incomplete.
 For example, when contextualizing financialization, commentators typically cite deregulation, disintermediation, more precise pricing, increased granularity, and upwards demand for credit.

 But, in the same timeframe as financialization, labor markets were also reshaped by deregulation (scaled-back protections), disintermediation (outsourcing to employment agencies), more precise pricing with smaller purchases (rise of on-demand workers) and increased demand (falls in unemployment).
 How was that for the sellers in these markets?
 Workers experienced a downturn in relative wealth.

 Is globalization the key differentiator between financial and labor markets?
 Financial assets now ricochet between territories in search of opportunity; labor can’t do that.
 But workers could have an equivalent.
 In a perfect labor market, each individual could – if they choose – enjoy informed, frictionless, movement between countless types of work to maximize value of their skills or enthusiasms.
 We do not have a perfect labor market; lack of data, overheads, and silos keep workers confined.

-Below are some other economic issues viewed through a market inequality lens:
+Below are some other current issues viewed through a market inequality lens: